Recognize

 Employee Recognition's Effect on Turnover

 However, companies with effective recognition programs have a 31% lower voluntary turnover rate than those without.
 This means you could expect to spend significantly less in turnover costs.
-Moreover, 63% of employees who are recognized are very unlikely to look for a new job.
-If you’re looking for the ROI of recognition, you’ll find it in a lower turnover rate and more money in your pocket.
+Moreover, recognition makes employees 56% less likely to look for a new job and 3X more loyal to the organization.

 The Impact on Performance